 Every woman has had that moment where she’s looked in her wardrobe and felt she has nothing to wear!
-When this happens, the first instinct might be to grab the credit card and go shopping, but with a few genius tips and tricks, you can practically have a new wardrobe without spending a cent!
-If you want to see your clothes with fresh eyes, you’ll definitely enjoy today’s interview with Jodie Filogomo!
+When this happens, the first instinct might be to grab the credit card and get shopping, but with a few genius tips and tricks, you can practically have a new wardrobe without spending a cent!

 Change It Up!

 Make the clothing work for you – not the other way around!
 If some of your garments are too tight or loose, change them up a bit and repurpose their use.
 Margaret sees it as “Having a different relationship with the individual pieces.”

 It’s about changing it to something that is useful to you instead of gathering dust and regret at the back of your closet.
 For example, if you have a blouse that no longer fits, you can use it as a light jacket instead, perhaps wear it with a singlet top or t-shirt underneath.

 Know Thyself or Take a Good Look in the Mirror

 Elizabeth Dunkel, Creative Director of www.campliza.com, says that 60 is the time to really confront your style.
 Who are you and who do you want to be?
 Some women’s style changes over the years, and other women find their style and stick with it.

 Elizabeth says that her style has changed as her personality developed and her career changed.
 She once wore conservative suits to a corporate job at Exxon.
 Then she went into advertising and had fun being chic and cool.
 When she was a mom, she wore utilitarian “mom” clothes.